freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 With VoiceOver activated, pressing certain keys in combination with others enables VoiceOver functions.
 This combination is known as the "VoiceOver Key (:kbd:`VO` Key)."
-The default settings designate both the :kbd:`Control + Option` combination and the :kbd:`Caps Lock` key as the VoiceOver Key.
+The default settings designate both the :kbd:`Control+Option` combination and the :kbd:`Caps Lock` key as the VoiceOver Key.

-Pressing :kbd:`VO + ;` locks the :kbd:`VO` key, allowing you to perform various VoiceOver key commands without continuously pressing the :kbd:`VO` key.
+Pressing :kbd:`VO+;` locks the :kbd:`VO` key, allowing you to perform various VoiceOver key commands without continuously pressing the :kbd:`VO` key.
 However, this changes the behavior of all key commands, so caution is needed.
-For example, in this state, pressing :kbd:`Command + F5` is interpreted as pressing :kbd:`VO + Command + F5`, and VoiceOver will not exit.
+For example, in this state, pressing :kbd:`Command+F5` is interpreted as pressing :kbd:`VO+Command+F5`, and VoiceOver will not exit.

 If key commands do not behave as expected, it's possible the :kbd:`VO` key is locked.
-In such cases, press :kbd:`VO + ;` again to unlock.
+In such cases, press :kbd:`VO+;` again to unlock.

 VoiceOver Cursor and Keyboard Focus
 ===================================